-You don't see that many claymation games anymore.
-Thankfully, Doug TenNapel and gang are back to show gamers just how awesome the art form is.
+You don't see that many claymation games anymore so thankfully, Doug TenNapel and gang are back to show gamers just how awesome the art form is.
 However, does their new game live up to their previous triumphs?

 Before I begin, I should mention that I have never actually played The Neverhood, but I was absolutely obsessed with Skullmonkeys when it first debuted on the original PlayStation.
 The off-the-wall sense of humour, incredible soundtrack, and general sense of oddity made a weird kid like me very excited.
 I'm happy to say that Armikrog carries on this spirit perfectly within its unconventional world.
 The claymation scenes are hilarious.
 Heck, just watching Tommynaut saunter around while occasionally placing the odd object into his body cavity will put a smile on anyone's face.
 I'm quite pleased that Terry Scott Taylor returned to do the soundtrack as it's full of fantastic tunes that suit each scenario wonderfully.
 Overall, Armikrog's quirky world is treated with as much care as previous Neverhood games which makes everything come to life.